Tuesday, February 1, 2011

 You don't have to choose!

-Tombstone appeared in 1993 for Cinergi Pictures directed by George Cosmatos starring Kurt Russell as Wyatt and Val Kilmer as Doc Holliday and Wyatt Earp the following year for Warner Bros, in which Lawrence Kasdan directed Kevin Costner as Wyatt and Denis Quaid as Doc.
+Tombstone appeared in 1993 for Cinergi Pictures directed by George Cosmatos and starring Kurt Russell as Wyatt and Val Kilmer as Doc Holliday, while Wyatt Earp was released the following year by Warner Bros, in which Lawrence Kasdan directed Kevin Costner as Wyatt and Denis Quaid was Doc.
 Apparently they were filmed at the same time and Tombstone got all the period costumes.
 Wyatt Earp had to send to Europe.

 I don’t want to appear churlish.
 It was a big Western in the 1990s and don’t think I’m not grateful.
 I have also watched it quite a few times.
 But these days when I put it in the DVD player I have to steel myself for the long haul.